Project: Noma 2.0, Copenhagen, Denmark

 Project Area: 1290 m2

 Noma, a two-Michelin star restaurant, is situated between two lakes and within the community of Christiana.
 It is built on a protected ex-military warehouse site, which was once used to store mines for the Royal Danish Navy.
-As known for its reinvention and interpretation of Nordic Cuisine, the new branch was created as an intimate culinary garden village where guests are welcomed to experience a new menu and philosophy.
+As known for its reinvention and interpretation of Nordic Cuisine, the new branch was created as an intimate culinary garden village where guests are welcomed to experience a new menu and philosophy

 The primary design problem was to create a new home for one of the most highly regarded, wildly experimental restaurants in the world with respecting the military heritage and strict regulations of the site and building.
 This is because Sominedepotet was a listed storage facility for sea mines built at the beginning of the 20th century.
 Today, along with the fortifications of Copenhagen, Sominedepotet is a protected national landmark.
 The clients not only wanted a new home for the restaurant but also emphasized the need to create a welcoming atmosphere where the guests and staff were also connected to the natural surroundings of the site.